tosspro23-cell/langgraph-helper-agent/langgraph-helper-agent/README.md

 ### 2.1 Technical Advisor over Code Generator

-This agent optimizes for **decision quality**, not code throughput.

-Most real-world issues in LangGraph-based systems arise **before code is written**—in architecture, state design, and control-flow decisions.
+Most failures in agent systems happen **before code is written**—in architecture, state design, and control flow.

-Accordingly, the agent focuses on explaining concepts, rationale, and trade-offs instead of producing narrowly scoped code snippets.
+Accordingly, this agent optimizes for:

+- Decision quality
+- Conceptual clarity
+- System-level thinking

+Rather than generating large amounts of code, the agent explains **design rationale**, **trade-offs**, and **best practices**.

 ---

 ### 2.2 Coverage-First Offline Mode

-Offline mode prioritizes **conceptual coverage and completeness** over narrowly deterministic answers.
+Offline mode prioritizes **coverage and completeness** over narrow precision.

-Instead of retrieving a single “best” document chunk, the agent aggregates multiple relevant perspectives to help developers build a correct **mental model**, even without internet access.
+Instead of returning a single “best” snippet, the agent aggregates multiple relevant perspectives to help developers form a **correct mental model**, even without internet access.

-This approach reduces the risk of misunderstanding when documentation is incomplete or outdated.
+This reduces misunderstanding when documentation is incomplete or fragmented.

 ---